EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 ## EGI DataHub

-[DataHub](../../datahub) provides a scalable distributed data infrastructure.
+[EGI DataHub](../../../data/management/datahub) provides a scalable distributed data infrastructure.
 It offers a tight integration with Jupyter and notebooks with specific drivers that make the DataHub Spaces accessible from any notebook.